Woolworths Supermarkets

-Woolworths Supermarkets (colloquially known in Australia as "Woolies" or "Woolly") is an Australian chain of supermarkets and grocery stores owned by Woolworths Group.
-Founded in 1924, Woolworths today is Australia's biggest supermarket chain with a market share of 33% as of 2019.
+Woolworths (colloquially known as "Woolies") is an Australian supermarket chain owned by Woolworths Group.
+Founded in 1924, Woolworths is currently Australia's largest supermarket chain with a market share of 32.5% as of 2023.

 Woolworths specialises in groceries (vegetables, fruit, meat, packaged foods, etc.), but also sells magazines, DVDs, health and beauty products, household products, pet and baby supplies, and stationery.
-As of the end of June 2022, there were 995 Woolworths supermarkets and 90 Woolworths Metro convenience stores.
-Woolworths Online (formerly HomeShop) is a "click and collect" and home delivery service for Woolworths supermarkets.
+As of June 2023, there were 995 Woolworths supermarkets and 90 Woolworths Metro convenience stores.
+Woolworths Online (formerly HomeShop) is a click and collect, and home delivery service for Woolworths supermarkets.

-In 2014, Woolworths' slogan became "The Fresh Food People".